 - What do you think the minimum voting age should be, and why?

 - What responsibility do governments have towards people not yet old enough to vote or unable to vote for other reasons (ie prisoners)?

-For more information about the upcoming election visit our Election 2020 blog post.
+For more information about voting in Aotearoa New Zealand, read our Election 2020 blog post.